 Periodontal disease, also known as gum disease, occurs when plaque and bacteria develop in your mouth and cause infections in the gums around your teeth.
 This infection causes your gums to pull away from your teeth, causing loose gums or pockets around them.
 If you develop gum disease, you may be in danger of losing your teeth.
 Luckily, Dr. Brandau can help!

 By scheduling an appointment with Dr. Brandau, you can recognize the early indications of periodontal disease (bleeding gums, tooth sensitivity, bad breath, etc.).
 If the condition has advanced beyond these initial symptoms, you may require periodontal treatment.
 Periodontal therapy should be expected at this point.
+Dr. Brandau may refer you to a periodontist if additional treatment for an advanced condition is needed.
+He is well-connected in the Canton area, so you can rest assured you will remain in the best care possible.

 What is Periodontal Therapy?

 The objective of periodontal therapy is to repair and re-establish the gum tissue that is loose or damaged.
 Since the condition may spread from the gums to the encompassing bone, it is crucial to act quickly.
 Depending on the severity of the issue, you may require surgical or non-surgical treatments.
-At our office, we can perform the non-surgical strategies, which will heal your gums if the disease has not progressed beyond surface level.
+At our office, we can perform the non-surgical strategies, which will heal your gums if the disease has not progressed beyond the surface level.

 What Are the Non-Surgical Treatments for Periodontal Disease?